webtrees/webtrees.github.io/download/modules.md

 ### Pedigree Chart - by MagicSunday - `2.0` - `2.2` - [website](https://github.com/magicsunday/webtrees-pedigree-chart)

-A replacement for the webtrees pedigree chart, this module uses the D3JS library to provide an attractive pedigree chart capable to display up to 25 generations.
+A modern replacement for the built-in webtrees pedigree chart.
+Built with D3.js, it renders an attractive, interactive pedigree chart of up to 25 generations with pan and zoom, configurable colours and PNG/SVG export.

 ----------